 Securing a Field Placement

-We recommend that students plan to interview with employers during the winter and/or spring semester breaks.
-Also, some employers are willing to conduct phone interviews for students visiting from another state.
+We recommend that students plan to interview with organizations during the winter and/or spring semester breaks.
+Also, some organizations are willing to conduct phone interviews for students visiting from another state.

 Click here for more information on field placements.

 First, check with your law school Office of Financial Aid to determine their deadlines.
 Once accepted into the WCL Externship Program, visiting students must apply for/receive financial aid through their "home" law school.
 The home law school determines whether aid can be made available for your study at the Washington College of Law.
 The second step in this process is to request that your Office of Financial Aid send the WCL Office of Financial Aid a Consortium Form.
 WCL completes the form, indicating the tuition costs, and sends it back to your law school.
 Once your school has received this form, they can determine the status of your application.

 Visiting student externs are responsible for their own transportation, housing, and meal expenses.
 If you provide our office with an advertisement/request for housing, we will post your ad on our bulletin board, but we cannot guarantee the response.
 Please include important details such as gender of desired roommates, location preferences (you will want to be close to public transportation), smoking preferences, desired rent, and email address so that people may reach you directly.
 Another resource is to search for housing online at www.washingtonpost.com or other websites.

 Registration for Accepted Visiting Students

 Once you have been accepted as a visiting student, and secured a field placement that you believe meets the requirements, please speak with the Externship Office to determine which seminar fits your particular externship.
 Click here for a list of course offerings.

 You will receive a registration form from the WCL Office of the Registrar.
 Please complete and return this form to register for the seminar.